Methodology

 2.3 Childminders sample

-The sample of childminders was drawn from the July 2022 monthly snapshot of the Ofsted register of childminders.[10]
+The sample of childminders, those offering childcare on domestic premises, was drawn from the July 2023 monthly snapshot of the Ofsted register of childminders.[1]
 Only those that confirmed they were still practicing childminders at the time of interview were eligible to be surveyed.

-A request was made to Ofsted to provide information for all records of active childminders (excluding those appearing on the VCR only) from their July 2022 monthly snapshot database.
+A request was made to Ofsted to provide information for all records of active childminders on the EYR from their July 2023 monthly snapshot database.
 The data was provided in two stages, with stage 1 providing the variables necessary for drawing the sample, and stage 2 containing the provider name, address and contact details (telephone numbers, e-mail address) for sampled childminders.
-After cleaning to remove childminders known to have closed, the stage 1 database included 29,990 active childminders.[11]
+After cleaning to remove childminders known to have closed, the stage 1 database included 25,580 active childminders.
 This database was used to select samples for all survey components.

 Table 2.4 Number of childminders issued to each survey element